tiffanyposs/CodingChallenges/README.md

 It can be verified that the sum of the numbers on the diagonals is 101.

 What is the sum of the numbers on the diagonals in a 1001 by 1001 spiral formed in the same way?

+####19)

+You are given the following information, but you may prefer to do some research for yourself.

+1 Jan 1900 was a Monday.
+Thirty days has September,
+April, June and November.
+All the rest have thirty-one,
+Saving February alone,
+Which has twenty-eight, rain or shine.
+And on leap years, twenty-nine.
+A leap year occurs on any year evenly divisible by 4, but not on a century unless it is divisible by 400.
+How many Sundays fell on the first of the month during the twentieth century (1 Jan 1901 to 31 Dec 2000)?